Gradiant/witdom-core-broker/README.md

 ```
 $ keytool -importkeystore -deststorepass <password_of_jks_keystore> -destkeypass <password_of_the_key_in_jks> -destkeystore <jks_file> -srckeystore <pkcs12_file> -srcstoretype PKCS12 -srcstorepass <pkcs12_passwrod> -alias client
 ```
 Use the same password for `-deststorepass`  and `-destkeypass`, and for `-alias` use the same value as in `-name` for the 'openssl' command.
-To use the created trust store in a Java application the JVM must be invoked with the following params for the case of the PKCS12 format:
+To use the created key store in a Java application the JVM must be invoked with the following params for the case of the PKCS12 format:
 ```
 $ -Djavax.net.ssl.keyStore=<path/to/keystorefile.pkcs12> -Djavax.net.ssl.keyStorePassword=<keystorepassword> -Djavax.net.ssl.keyStoreType=PKCS12
 ```